mudassirmoosa/sentence-similarity-transformer-comparison/README.md

 ### Introduction

 This repository contains a comparative study of fine-tuning pre-trained transformer models for sentence similarity tasks.
 We compare three models: RoBERTa, DeBERTa, and GPT-2.
-The main goal of this project is to gain hands-on experience with finetuning hyperparameters to get the best performance.
-The finetuning of BERT for sentence similarity task was performed in this [Hugging Face (HF) tutorial](https://huggingface.co/learn/llm-course/chapter3/3?fw=pt), though no hyperparameter optimization was performed.
+The main goal of this project is to gain hands-on experience with fine-tuning hyperparameters to get the best performance.
+The fine-tuning of BERT for sentence similarity task was performed in this [Hugging Face (HF) tutorial](https://huggingface.co/learn/llm-course/chapter3/3?fw=pt), though no hyperparameter optimization was performed.
 So our goal is to beat the results achieved in this tutorial by trying different hyperparameters.

 ### Data

-We use the [Microsoft Research Paraphrase Corpus (MRPC)](https://aclanthology.org/I05-5002.pdf) dataset consisting of $5801$ pairs of sentences, which is available through [HF datasets](https://huggingface.co/datasets/nyu-mll/glue/viewer/mrpc?views%5B%5D=mrpc_train).
+We use the [Microsoft Research Paraphrase Corpus (MRPC)](https://aclanthology.org/I05-5002.pdf) dataset consisting of 5,801 pairs of sentences, which is available through [HF datasets](https://huggingface.co/datasets/nyu-mll/glue/viewer/mrpc?views%5B%5D=mrpc_train).
 Almost 63% of this dataset is taken to be the training dataset, almost 7% is taken as the validation dataset, and almost 30% is taken as the test dataset.
 This dataset was also used in the aforementioned HF tutorial.

 ### LLMs as classifiers